squareRoot3/GraphArena/README.md

 ### Case Demonstration

-The full dataset of problems and their corresponding LLM responses is available in `final_results/GraphArena_all.json`.
+The full dataset of problems and corresponding LLM responses is available in `final_results/GraphArena_all.json`.
 This JSON file organizes the data as follows:

 ```
 {